austinban/tableApplication/README.md

 # Getting Started

-Hey there, Secoda team!
 Here's a little information on this app.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).